 A successful cabinet refacing project always starts with planning.
 Think about the budget.
 Examine your existing cabinets carefully to determine if they are in good shape.
 Make sure your current cabinets have:

-- Plywood or medium density fiberboard (MDF) construction
+- A plywood or medium density fiberboard (MDF) construction.

-- Internal hardware are in good condition — drawer tracks, shelves, internal storage structures
+- Internal hardware that is in good condition — drawer tracks, shelves, internal storage structures.

 - Remove all cabinet doors, drawers and drawer fronts.